Update: Edition 2

 Collecting

 Although colonized PLANETS all earn RESOURCES simultaneously, SHIPS must collect them from STATIONS before they can be used.
 This means all players can immediately collect RESOURCES from STATIONS where they have SHIPS.
 However initiative determines the order that players get to move SHIPS to other STATIONS to collect those RESOURCES, and actively use them during the explore and expand phases.
+Uncollected RESOURCES are consumed by the PLANET and returned at the end of the turn.

 Trade rate